yogeshrao05/Relational-Database-Service-Creation-in-Amazon/README.md

- # VIRTUAL MACHINE CREATION IN LINUX
+ # RELATIONAL DATABASE SERVICE CREATION IN AMAZON
   ## AIM
-       To Install Virtualbox / VMware Workstation with different flavours of linux.
+       To Relational Database Service Creation in Amazon.
 ## PROBLEM STATEMENT
     Explain about the Experiment.